 “You can log on any time you want, log off if you’re tired, take breaks or even do a long lunch if you want,” says Campbell.

 Obviously you won’t make any money when you’re not working, but the fact that you can opt in and out as your schedule permits makes driving for Uber a unique gig.
 And if you want to earn more, you have that choice.
 With Uber, you decide when you are available and ready for business.

-Campbell, who drives near his home in Southern California, says he’s pretty happy to make $20-$30 an hour on average, although he has managed to make as much as $500 per night at times.
+Obviously, pay can depend on a wide range of factors.
+Campbell, who drives near his home in Southern California, says he’s pretty happy to make $20 to $30 an hour on average, although he has managed to make as much as $500 per night at times.
 But those big money nights aren’t really typical, says Harry.